AWiebe2021/Employee-Tracker/README.md

 ## Installation

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video and add it to the README of your project.
+Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality.
+There is a link to the video in the README of this project.

--The link to the video: https://github.com/AWiebe2021/Team_Profile_Generator/blob/1f6a483d3318f2bab07bd3e0058fd18b678a0c14/Team_Profile_Generator.mp4 \
--The projects code can be accessed at: https://github.com/AWiebe2021/Team_Profile_Generator
+-The link to the video: https://github.com/AWiebe2021/Employee-Tracker/raw/main/SQL%20Challenge-Employee%20Tracker.mp4 -The projects code can be accessed at:https://github.com/AWiebe2021/Employee-Tracker

 ## Screenshot
 ![Employee-Tracker Screenshot](./Screenshot.png)